peshmerge/regex-textfield-gravityforms-add-on/readme.txt

 5. Form preview with the Regex Textfield field where the field is set to be required, but no regex string is defined.

 == Changelog ==

+= 1.2 =
+* New:      Tested with WP 6.6.2.
+* New:      Added an example to the field tooltip.
+* New:      Run the Plugin check to make sure the plugin comply with the WordPress guidelines

 = 1.1 =
 * New:      Added support for placeholder to the field.